mar-foo/marioforzanini.com/articles/pages/cell_phones_updates.md

 and I also know many interesting places close to B.

 0. Don't look at the screen all day.
-I don't know what's so important about a cat meowing but I can guarantee you that the real everyday world is probably more important than that.
+I don't know what's so important about a cat playing the piano but I can guarantee you that the real everyday world is probably more important than that.

 ## Music